 There are multiple reasons for these talent shortages.
 For starters, government regulations dictate many of the criteria necessary for getting hired as a clinician.
-It isn’t an option for healthcare organizations to hire doctors, nurses or specialists who fall short of predefined standards.
+After completing their medical education, Doctors of Medicine must pass all three parts of the United States Medical Licensing Examination (USMLE), and Doctors of Osteopathic Medicine must pass all three levels of the Comprehensive Osteopathic Medical Licensing Examination (COMLEX-USA).
+It isn’t an option for healthcare organizations to hire doctors, nurses, or specialists who fall short of predefined standards.
 Cutting corners is taboo, and this makes it notoriously hard to find qualified candidates.

 Then, once the newly-trained clinicians are on the job, the burnout levels among these professionals are high.
 Many people who train for healthcare careers do not remain in the industry for the long term.